-The title of the union shall be ‘ADVANCE UNION’
+The title of the union shall be ‘Advance’.

-2.1.1 To act collectively as a trade union for people who are employed by United Kingdom subsidiaries of the Santander group and other companies where we have recognition agreements.
+2.1.1 To act collectively as a trades union for people who are employed by United Kingdom subsidiaries (including the Crown Dependencies) of the Santander group and other companies where we have recognition agreements.

 2.1.2 To protect and promote the individual and collective interests of members and to regulate the terms and conditions of employment of all members by negotiation and consultation with their employer.